-- 1. Attendance: May not be absent more than seven days (including sickness and/or surgery).
-Three class tardies per class equates to an absence for EE purposes. - 2.
-Behavior: Every three infractions (including dress code) equates to disqualification of one course exemption status.
-Six infractions would equate to a loss of two exam exemptions, etc. Serving a SS equates to one absence; serving ISS or OSS disqualifies one exam exemption. - 3.
-Academics: Grade of a 90 in the course(s).\
+- Attendance: May not be absent more than seven days (including sickness and/or surgery).
+Three class tardies per class equates to an absence for Exam Exemption purposes. - Behavior: Every three infractions (including dress code) equates to disqualification of one course exemption.
+Six infractions would equate to a loss of two exam exemptions, etc. Serving a Saturday School equates to one absence; each ISS or OSS disqualifies one exam exemption. - 3.
+Academics: Grade of a 90 in the course(s).

-\Advanced Placement, Dual Enrollment exams and Bible course final projects may not be exempted.
+Advanced Placement, Dual Enrollment exams and Bible course final projects may not be exempted.